Shiur: Related structures

-A (more structured) study group in a Yeshiva is sometimes referred to as a "Kibbutz" - see for example - especially in older usage, preceding the use of that term for an agricultural community.
+A more senior study group in a Yeshiva is sometimes referred to as a "Kibbutz", especially in older usage, preceding the use of that term for an agricultural community.
+The members of the Kibbutz proceed independent of a shiur.
+See for example Sunderland Talmudical College § The Kibbutz and Yeshiva Ohel Torah-Baranovich § Style of learning.

 Public study sessions

 Synagogue rabbis and noted rabbis also give shiurim to their communities.

 In shuls, the shiur given between the Mincha and Maariv services is usually geared to baalebatim (laymen).

 Noted rabbis give more in-depth shiurim to attendees on Shabbat or weekday evenings, usually in the local synagogue or beth midrash (study hall).